This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 While KOHO is not a bank, it has a wide range of banking solutions that compete well with traditional banks and some online banks in Canada.

-As a result, it is safe to say that KOHO is a good banking app for Canadians looking for a no-fee high-interest savings account, cashback prepaid Visa card and a dedicated credit-building tool.
+As a result, it is safe to say that KOHO is a good banking app for Canadians looking for a no-fee high-interest savings account, cashback prepaid Mastercard and a dedicated credit-building tool.

 KOHO is located at 67 Mowat Ave, Suite 200, Toronto, Ontario.